 What is PTSD?

 PTSD is an anxiety disorder that is related to surviving a traumatic event, in which you feel your life or someone else’s life is threatened.
-These events can be catastrophic, such as natural disasters, terrorist attacks, separation, loss, death of loved ones, effects of divorce, and war zones.
-Often times the event may be more individualized, such as a serious car accidnet, physical or sexual abuse, or animal attack.
+These events can be catastrophic, such as natural disasters, terrorist attacks, separation, loss, death of loved ones, effects of divorce, Military Trauma, Car Accidents, Violence, Assault, Dog Bites and war zones.
+Often times the event may be more individualized, such as a serious car accident, physical or sexual abuse, or animal attack.

 PTSD (Post Traumatic Stress Disorder) Symptoms